-Film school is good for many aspiring filmmakers.
+Going to film school is good for many aspiring filmmakers.
 You make a bunch of friends with people who share similar interests, determination and drive.
 These people will form the foundation of your professional network.
-And if you attend one of the BIG schools, it’s going to look great on your resume… Problem is, unless you plan to teach, most people will never ask to see your degree.
+And if you attend one of the BIG schools, it’s going to look great on your resume… Problem is, unless you plan to teach, you don’t need a degree to make movies.

 No matter where you get your education, whether it is on the street or in the classroom, three things matter most in your movie making career.
 One is your ability to sell (yourself and your projects).
 The second is your ability to make friends.
 And the third is your ability to show up on time and do a great job.